sadekbaroudi/fingerpunch/rock-on/v2/BUILDGUIDE.md

 Build guide video:
 https://www.youtube.com/watch?v=X1Lgvs7PZt4&ab_channel=fingerpunch

+Pre-steps:
-Important: If using a STeMcell, before doing anything, see reference image 2 below.
+* If using a STeMcell, before doing anything, see reference image 2 below.
 You will need to solder these jumpers together, as circled in the image.
+* Remove the R1 resistor from the back of the trackpad.
+This enables I2C on the trackpad, which is required for the fingerpunch builds.
+It's a very small resistor, so please do so carefully.

 BOM:
 * Rock On case